exploratory-testing-academy/todomvc-python-playwright/README.md

 Site with various implementations: https://todomvc.com

+Primary test target - vanilla JS https://todomvc.com/examples/vanillajs/

 Claims collection as titles of tests at https://github.com/tastejs/todomvc/tree/master/tests

 `
  No Todos
-        ✓ should hide #main and #footer (201ms)
+        ✓ should hide #main and #footer
       New Todo
-        ✓ should allow me to add todo items (548ms)
+        ✓ should allow me to add todo items
-        ✓ should clear text input field when an item is added (306ms) ✓ should trim text input (569ms)
+        ✓ should clear text input field when an item is added ✓ should trim text input
-        ✓ should show #main and #footer when items added (405ms) Mark all as completed
+        ✓ should show #main and #footer when items added Mark all as completed
-        ✓ should allow me to mark all items as completed (1040ms) ✓ should allow me to clear the completion state of all items (1014ms) ✓ complete all checkbox should update state when items are completed (1413ms) Item
+        ✓ should allow me to mark all items as completed ✓ should allow me to clear the completion state of all items ✓ complete all checkbox should update state when items are completed Item
-        ✓ should allow me to mark items as complete (843ms) ✓ should allow me to un-mark items as complete (978ms) ✓ should allow me to edit an item (1155ms)
+        ✓ should allow me to mark items as complete
+        ✓ should allow me to un-mark items as complete ✓ should allow me to edit an item
         ✓ should show the remove button on hover Editing
-        ✓ should hide other controls when editing (718ms) ✓ should save edits on enter (1093ms)
+        ✓ should hide other controls when editing
+        ✓ should save edits on enter
-        ✓ should save edits on blur (1256ms)
+        ✓ should save edits on blur
-        ✓ should trim entered text (1163ms)
+        ✓ should trim entered text
-        ✓ should remove the item if an empty text string was entered (1033ms) ✓ should cancel edits on escape (1115ms) Counter
+        ✓ should remove the item if an empty text string was entered ✓ should cancel edits on escape
+      Counter
-        ✓ should display the current number of todo items (462ms) Clear completed button
+        ✓ should display the current number of todo items Clear completed button
-        ✓ should display the number of completed items (873ms) ✓ should remove completed items when clicked (898ms) ✓ should be hidden when there are no items that are completed (893ms) Persistence
+        ✓ should display the number of completed items ✓ should remove completed items when clicked
+        ✓ should be hidden when there are no items that are completed Persistence
-        ✓ should persist its data (3832ms)
+        ✓ should persist its data
       Routing
-        ✓ should allow me to display active items (871ms) ✓ should allow me to display completed items (960ms) ✓ should allow me to display all items (1192ms) ✓ should highlight the currently applied filter (1095ms) `
+        ✓ should allow me to display active items
+        ✓ should allow me to display completed items
+        ✓ should allow me to display all items
+        ✓ should highlight the currently applied filter `